irinaholler/irinaholler/README.md

 - 👋 Hi, I’m @irinaholler
-- 👀 I’m interested in Creativity Mucic Coffee
+- 👀 I’m interested in Front-end web development, Creativity, Mucic, Coffee
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript Fundamentals in SoftUni.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web / JS projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: my email address is irina@mygrin.de

 <!---
 irinaholler/irinaholler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.